isabella232/kubernetes-operator/docs/Aerospike-access-control.md

           - user-admin
 ```

-Apply the change:
+Save and exit the CR file, then use kubectl to apply the change.

 ```sh
 kubectl apply -f aerospike-cluster.yaml
 ```

-## Changing a user's password
+## Change a User's Password

 Create a new secret `new-profile-user-secret` containing the password for Aerospike cluster user `profileUser` by passing the password from the command line: